aquasecurity/tracee/docs/docs/install/config/monitoring.md

     production, consumption and detection.
 It does not target the detections themselves.

-Prometheus scraping is **enabled by default in Kubernetes deployments** at `:3366/metrics`.
-For CLI usage, metrics must be explicitly enabled using the `--server metrics` flag.
+Prometheus scraping is **enabled by default in Kubernetes deployments** at `0.0.0.0:3366/metrics`.
+For CLI usage, metrics must be explicitly enabled using the `--server metrics` flag (defaults to loopback-only binding at `127.0.0.1:3366`).

 ### Configuration